InsureMO/rainbow-d9/d9-thai-plan-selection/README.md

 // marker is required, it is used to identify the plan selection widget even there is only one exists.
 // should be same as the marker declared in PlanSelectionDef. const marker = 'plan-unique-marker';
-// root and model is based on where to fire this event, for model of plan selection. fireCustomEvent(PlanSelectionGlobalEventPrefix.RELOAD_DEFS, marker, {root, model});
+// model is based on where to fire this event, not model of plan selection. fireCustomEvent(PlanSelectionGlobalEventPrefix.RELOAD_DEFS, marker, {root, model});
 ```